Cancer Patient Diet

 Dietary fat:

-High-fat diets can increase the risk of colon, breast, and prostate cancer and lead to obesity, heart disease, and other health problems.
+High-fat diets can increase the risk of colon, breast, and prostate cancer.
+Moreover, they can lead to obesity, heart disease, and other health problems.
 Saturated fat should not exceed 10% of total daily calories.
+You must avoid it in a Cancer patient diet menu.

 Processed & Red Meat:

-2. When eating red meat, choose lean cuts.
+- When eating red meat, choose lean cuts in your Cancer patient diet menu.

 Preservatives:

-Some foods, such as salt-cured and pickled foods and lunches, contain preservatives such as nitrites, chemicals used to preserve foods.
+Some foods, such as salt-cured and pickled foods and lunches, contain preservatives.
+They have nitrites, chemicals used to preserve foods.

 Apart, you should avoid refined sugar, excess salt, alcohol, caffeinated drinks, etc.